DigestYourFinances

 If you save $1 a day for 50 years without running any interest, you would have $18,250.
 50 years from now.

 $18,000 is not going to be enough to retire on, considering inflation.
-However, if you live a relatively Frugal life and don’t have any debt, $18,000 is no laughing matter.
-It’s still a good chunk of money that can be used for your retirement strip, gifts for grandchildren, or even a toy.
+However, if you live a relatively frugal life and don’t have any debt, $18,000 is no laughing matter.
+It’s still a good chunk of money that can be used for a retirement trip, gifts for grandchildren, or even a toy.
 All for the cost of $1 a day.
 Not too shabby.

 Save $1 a day earning 1% interest